Skip to main content

 Mr. and Mrs. Smith

 Before heading back to the hotel, we stopped by Kota Belanda, a nearby area modeled after old Dutch towns.
 Thankfully, I had a pair of black flats in the car, because heels and cobblestones do not mix.
 I also restyled my black dress into a more modest version of itself.
-(Fun fact: that dress can be worn in sixteen different ways.
-Yes, sixteen.)
+(Fun fact: this dress can be worn in 99+ different ways.
+Yes, ninety-nine.)

 Kota Belanda used to be quite the hit, but now it’s much quieter.
 Many shops had closed, maybe because of the heat during the day.
 Still, the place was charming, with a little canal and small boats you could rent for a ride.
 We strolled around, took photos, and decided to skip snacks because we were still stuffed from the wedding feast.